neondatabase/website/content/docs/extensions/pg_prewarm.md

 ## Check the proportion of a table loaded into cache

-In this example, we'll create a table, check its data size, run `pg_prewarm`, and then check to see how much of the table's data was loaded into the buffer cache.
+In this example, you create a table, check its data size, run `pg_prewarm`, and then check to see how much of the table's data was loaded into memory.

 1. First, create a table and populate it with some data: